iotaledger/ledger-shimmer-app/README.md

 - run the app in a Ledger Nano S/X simulator or
 - load the app on your read Ledger Nano S

-In both cases, you find instructions here: [Ledger-IOTA-App-Docker Repository](docker)
+In both cases, you find instructions here: [Ledger-Shimmer-App-Docker Repository](docker)

 ### Preparing development environment